 Tests for infants and toddlers

-This test is used typically for infants over 6 months of age.
+- Visual Reinforcement Audiometry (VRA) This test is mostly used for babies over 6 months of age.
 This test checks your baby's natural head turn to look for the source of sounds.
 Your baby is taught to turn to sounds using toys that light up.

-This test is used typically for toddlers over 3 years of age.
+- Conditioned Play Audiometry This test is mostly used for toddlers over 3 years of age.
 Your child is taught to play a game, such as put a peg into a peg board, every time they hear a sound.

 Tests for children 4 years of age and older

-Your child responds to sounds by raising a hand or pressing a button.
+- Pure Tone Audiometry Your child responds to sounds by raising a hand or pressing a button.
 Sounds at different volumes and pitches are presented through headphones.

 Tests for all ages

-A small soft tipped earpiece is placed in the outer part of the ear.
+- Otoacoustic Emissions (called OAE) A small soft tipped earpiece is placed in the outer part of the ear.
 Sounds are sent into the ear.
 When the ear receives the sounds, the inner part known as the cochlea makes a response called an Otoacoustic emission which can be measured.
 Present emissions usually mean good hearing.

 Is hearing loss temporary or permanent?